miguelmoraleda/bw-handlebars/README.md

 bw-handlebars
 =============

 big wheel handlebars.
-This is a pass through for handlebars templating
+This is a Promise for handlebars templating